MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/referencing-security-principals.md

-description: This article describes how to reference security principals and identity providers in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 12/08/2022
+description: This article describes how to reference security principals and identity providers in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 04/30/2023
 ---
 # Referencing security principals

-The Azure Data Explorer authorization model allows for the use of Azure Active Directory (Azure AD) user and application identities and Microsoft Accounts (MSAs) as security principals.
+The Kusto authorization model allows for the use of Azure Active Directory (Azure AD) user and application identities and Microsoft Accounts (MSAs) as security principals.
 This article provides an overview of the supported principal types for both Azure AD and MSAs, and demonstrates how to properly reference these principals when assigning security roles using [management commands](../security-roles.md).

 ## Azure Active Directory

-The recommended way to access Azure Data Explorer is by authenticating to the Azure AD service.
+The recommended way to access your cluster is by authenticating to the Azure AD service.
 Azure AD is an identity provider capable of authenticating security principals and coordinating with other identity providers, such as Microsoft's Active Directory.

 Azure AD supports the following authentication scenarios: